1. Welcome & Club Identity

 Training Structure

-• U10-U11: 60 minutes, once per week
+• All age groups train once per week

 • Focus on fun, skill development and game understanding

-• Maximum ball touches for every player
+• Target: 60+ ball touches per player every session

-4. Boys Program – Age Progression & Cultural Expectations
+4. Age Progression & Cultural Expectations

-Age Group Progression
+Age Group Progression — Mixed Competition (U8–U11)

 Age Group Field Size Players Key Focus